OfficeDev/office-js-docs-pr/docs/outlook/outlook-mobile-addins.md

 ![Screenshot of a task pane in Outlook on Android.](../images/outlook-mobile-addin-taskpane-android.png)

 > [!IMPORTANT]
-> Add-ins no longer work in Outlook on a mobile browser.
+> Add-ins no longer work in Outlook on a web browser on Android.
 For more information, see [Outlook on your mobile browser is being upgraded](https://techcommunity.microsoft.com/t5/outlook-blog/outlook-on-your-mobile-browser-is-being-upgraded/ba-p/1125816).

 ## What's different on mobile?